LoopKit/loopdocs/docs/gh-actions/gh-first-time.md

 * Click on the word Configure under the NOTES section
     * This opens the App Group Assignment screen
     * Check the box by Loop App Group and then Continue
-    * This opens the Modify App Capabilities confirmation screen
+    * This may open the Modify App Capabilities confirmation screen
     * Click on Confirm

 At the top right of the screen, tap on the Save button

+* This may open the Modify App Capabilities confirmation screen
+* Click on Confirm

 ## Create Loop App in App Store Connect